 Support our writers

-To Hold the Clouds is a direct result of our Writing Change, Writing Inclusion program.
-It features 23 of our emerging writers sharing their poetry, short fiction, and essays.
+Under The Paving Stones, The Beach is a direct result of our Writing Change, Writing Inclusion program.
+It features the poetry, prose and non-fiction writing from emerging writers in Western Australia.

 Centre for Stories